Using GitHub Actions To Blog From Your Phone

 4. The post is committed to the repository and the static site is rebuilt

 That’s it!
-The entire publishing workflow handled through GitHub mobile app.
+The entire publishing workflow handled through the GitHub mobile app.

 Why I love this workflow